ichikmarev/conventor_bot/README.md

-# Conventor_bot
+# Conventor bot

-Bot for telegramm which transform square video and send videomessage back.
+Bot for Telegram messanger, which transform square video and send videomessage back.
 May added to chanells or groups.